kestra-io/terraform-provider-kestra/docs/guides/working-with-yaml.md

 page_title: "Working with Yaml"
 ---

 # Working with Yaml

 Most of kestra ressource need to be described as Yaml like [kestra_flow](../resources/flow.md) & [kestra_template](../resources/template.md).

 We have chosen to use a full yaml in terraform definition since the structure is recursive and dynamic, so it can't be described using terraform internal schema.

+!> Take care that this terraform provider is not aware of task & plugins.
+It can't know default values of properties, and most of convertion logic done by Kestra Server.
+If you see diff that **is always present** (even just after apply), your flow on terraform must have a minor difference return from the server.
+In this case, **copy the source from Kestra UI** in your terraform files to avoid these difference.

 There is in terraform a lot of function that allow to work properly with this yaml content :